study-ORCATech-cloud/git-labs/LAB06-Clone-And-Push/LAB.md

 ## Task 5: Modify Files and Push Again
 * Make a change to the README.md file by adding a new section about project features.
-* Modify `hello.py` to include a function that returns a greeting message.
+* Modify `hello.txt` to include an additional greeting message.
 * Commit these changes with a descriptive message.
 * Push your new commits to GitHub.
 * Verify the changes appear in the GitHub repository.